Skip to content

 AI generated ham Rubik's cube fantasy

 This is the website of me, the being, the person, who is a radio amateur (out of the 3 millions on this planet) holding the perfectly official and licensed unique identifier, the callsign: HA3FLT.
 This part of my website is dedicated to my technical hobbies, mainly for the radio amateurism, wireless electronics, and audio electronics.
-The main purpose of this site is to show off the eventually interesting moments of my ham life (the word "ham" is a traditional, non-pejorative synonym of the "radio amateur"), engineering activities like equipment building, measurements, and so on.
+The main purpose of this site is to show off the eventually interesting moments of my ham life (the word "ham" is a traditional, non-pejorative synonym for the "radio amateur"), engineering activities like equipment building, measurements, and so on.

 Why this hobby?